Hey Arnold!: The Jungle Movie

-Hey Arnold!: The Jungle Movie is a 2017 American animated coming of age adventure comedy television film based on the Nickelodeon series Hey Arnold!, which was created by Craig Bartlett and originally aired from 1996 to 2004.
-Following the 2002 theatrical film Hey Arnold!: The Movie, The Jungle Movie expands on the two-part episode "The Journal", which originally aired on November 11, 2002 during the series's fifth season.
+Hey Arnold!: The Jungle Movie is a 2017 American animated coming of age adventure comedy television film based on the Nickelodeon series Hey Arnold!.
+Following the 2002 theatrical film Hey Arnold!: The Movie, The Jungle Movie expands on the two-part episode "The Journal", which aired later that same year during the show's fifth and final season.

 The film serves as the definitive series finale.
 It answered questions left after the original run ended, including the whereabouts of Arnold's missing parents.
 It originally aired in the United States on November 24, 2017, on Nickelodeon, while also being simulcast on Nicktoons and TeenNick.
 In 2018, it won an Emmy for Outstanding Individual Achievement in Animation.